CAUT Policy Statement

 The Canada Social Transfer should be replaced by separate national social investment funds, one of which is a National Post-Secondary Education Fund that should be established to provide adequate, stable, multi-year federal cash funding to the provinces in support of post-secondary education.

 To ensure regional equity, cash transfers to the provinces under the Post-Secondary Education Fund should be allocated on a per capita basis and equalized according to provincial GDP per capita.

 Federal cash contributions to the provinces in respect of the cost of post-secondary education shall be used solely for post-secondary education.
-Accountability mechanisms should be established to ensure that these funds are spent by the provinces as designated.
+Accountability mechanisms should be established to ensure that these funds are spent as designated by the provinces and post-secondary institutions.

 Federal cash contributions to the provinces in respect of post-secondary education should be allocated by the provinces only to those post-secondary institutions that meet the following principles:

 - public administration — post-secondary education institutions must be operated on a public and not-for-profit basis

 - accessibility — post-secondary education must be open to all qualified persons on uniform terms and conditions;

 - collegial governance — institutions must be governed in a collegial manner which includes meaningful and effective representation on governing bodies from academic staff and students;